Berthold (patriarch of Aquileia): Rise and fall

 Although Berthold returned to Hungary in 1214, King Andrew II certainly learning from previous experiences, no longer gave him as much political influence or territorial power as before.
 Berthold confirmed a donation letter of Stephen I, Bishop of Zagreb in 1215.
 Along with Archbishop John and several Hungarian suffragans, Berthold participated in the Fourth Council of the Lateran in 1215.
 Returning Hungary, Berthold ordered a compulsory reading of the hagiography of Saint Stephen I of Hungary (written by Hartvik) in the churches of his archdiocese and his suffragans' sees with the pope's permission in the same year.
 Pope Honorius III, in 1216, confirmed Berthold's right to freely appoint rectors of those churches, which have no pastoral duties.
 The Hungarian monarch commissioned him to oversee the delivery of salt to the canons of Zagreb in Szeged in 1217.
 Before launching the Fifth Crusade, Andrew II entrusted his eldest son and heir Béla to Berthold in the first half of 1217.
 Berthold took his nephew, the 11-year-old Béla to Steyr in the Duchy of Austria.
+Other historians identified this castle with Stein ("Stahin") in the Holy Roman Empire (today Kamnik, Slovenia).